AlphaGit/alphas-manifesto-blog/_posts/2018-01-01-the-future-of-work-aided-by-ai.md

 ![](/assets/BeeDrones.jpg)

+How machine learning algorithms may take on our work

 <p style="text-align: justify;">I recently came across the article <a href="https://distill.pub/2017/aia/">Using Artificial Intelligence to Augment Human Intelligence</a>, by Shan Carter and Michael Nielsen.
 I'd like to tell you a bit about the ideas that this essay mentions, and a few interpretations of my own about them.</p>
 <p style="text-align: justify;"><!--more--></p>
 <h2 style="text-align: justify;">AI vs. IA</h2>